+punctuation, sentence structures, and grammar.
+Once the game has been learned, it can provide practice time on key

+be used as a "when homework is finished" activity. conventions.
+Be sure to

+check in with kids to

-Today is a review day of all of the games and/or activities that students have played for the last eleven days.
-Have students choose from the following:
+Today is a review day of all of the games and/or activities that students have played for the determine if they have and

+last eleven days.
+Have students choose from the following: understanding of these key

+elements.

+Capitalizing Titles

+Quotations

+Colons

+Ending Punctuation

+Abbreviations